Our Blog

 Can an 18-Year-Old Date a 16-Year-Old in California?

 Relationships between teenagers often raise questions about consent and legality.
+One common question is can a 16 year old date a 18 year old under California law.
 Strictly speaking, California law does not make it illegal for an 18-year-old to date a 16-year-old.
-However, any sexual activity between them can lead to serious sex crimes charges, regardless of whether the relationship is entirely consensual.
-The key distinction under California law lies...
+However, any sexual activity between them can lead to serious sex...

 Read more